jrpotter/notebook/notes/set/functions.md

 %%ANKI
 Basic
-How does the union of images relate to the images of unions?
+How does the union of images relate to the images of the unions?
 Back: They are equal.
 Reference: Herbert B. Enderton, *Elements of Set Theory* (New York: Academic Press, 1977).
 <!--ID: 1720386023254-->